Course number: GES458PZ, 3 credits

 Jan 19-21 Hualien

-Estimated program fee: $4,557 (excluding tuition*) includes: round-trip airfare from MSP, intra-country transportation, course-related excursions, room, and meals, and travel medical insurance.
+Estimated program fee: $4,500 (excluding tuition*) includes: round-trip airfare from MSP, intra-country transportation, course-related excursions, room, and meals.
 Students are responsible for optional entertainment and transportation expenses, passport, immunizations, telephone, laundry, and other personal expenses.

-Students can choose to do three separate payments for their interim course starting in the fall semester.
+Students will pay in three separate payments for their interim course starting in the fall semester.
 Students can also use loans by checking with the financial aid office.